Venezuela: the decline of an oil giant in crisis

 In an era where the world is seeking to move away from fossil fuels, Maduro has vowed to break the economically crippled country’s reliance on so-called “black gold.”

-"We are not going to depend anymore on oil," he said, calling for more economic diversification.
+“We are not going to depend anymore on oil,” he said, calling for more economic diversification.—AFP

 Comments